jullevistrunz/ExternalPoliceComputer/README.md

 - `minMonth`: Minimum jail time in months for the charge (arrests only)
 - `maxMonth`: Maximum jail time in months for the charge (arrests only), `null` for life in prison
 - `probation`: Chance of probation 0-1 (arrests only)

-- The offense part will be removed for charges including multiple offenses in warrants / prior arrests/citations; [Test it here](https://regex101.com/r/d6yqZV/1)
+The offense part will be removed for charges including multiple offenses in warrants / prior arrests/citations; [Test it here](https://regex101.com/r/d6yqZV/1)

 ## License Options

 - File: `EPC/licenseOptions.json`

-- Reasons for suspended/revoked license
+Reasons for suspended/revoked license

 ## Language

 - File: `EPC/language.json`

-- Set `replaceStaticWithCustomLanguage` to `true` in `EPC/config.json`
+Set `replaceStaticWithCustomLanguage` to `true` in `EPC/config.json`.
-- You can edit all words used by EPC to your liking
+You can edit all words used by EPC to your liking
-- If the file contains any errors, EPC will fall back to default settings

 ## Map